 According to the lawsuit, plaintiff Diane Marcinek and her daughter purchased a pre-cut fruit product produced by Caito from a Walmart store in Findlay, Ohio.
 One day after she ate the fruit, Marcinek developed symptoms of a Salmonella infection which include stomach cramps and diarrhea.
 When these symptoms persisted and worsened over the course of several days she saw her doctor and was admitted to the hospital with a pervasive Salmonella infection.
 She was eventually discharged to a rehab center where she remains.

 “Several large and deadly outbreaks have occurred during the past decade as a result of adulterated fruit and vegetables,” said Fred Pritzker, president of Pritzker Hageman, noting recent outbreaks linked to cantaloupe, apples, lettuce, and spinach.
 “We’ve represented hundreds of people from these outbreaks, many involving serious injury or death.
 It’s unconscionable that these outbreaks

 continue, especially when virtually all of them are preventable by following basic safety and sanitation practices.”

 Pritzker Hageman, P.A., is a national food safety law firm that represents clients who have been sickened by contaminated food.
-Attorneys Fred Pritzker and Brendan Flaherty can be reached at 1-888-377-8900 or this contact form.
+Attorney Fred Pritzker can be reached at 1-888-377-8900 or this contact form.

 Updated June 12, 2018: This post was updated to reflect a CDC update that Iowa should be included in the list of states where the melon was distributed.